wojciech-kulik/xcodebuild.nvim/README.md

 [The Complete Guide To iOS & macOS Development In Neovim](https://wojciechkulik.pl/ios/the-complete-guide-to-ios-macos-development-in-neovim)

+You can also check out a sample Neovim configuration that I prepared for iOS development: [ios-dev-starter-nvim](https://github.com/wojciech-kulik/ios-dev-starter-nvim)

 ### DAP Integration

 [nvim-dap](https://github.com/mfussenegger/nvim-dap) plugin lets you debug applications like in any other IDE.
 On top of that [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) extension will present for you all panels with stack, breakpoints, variables, logs, etc.